-In February 2021, the Compensation Consultant provided the Social Responsibility & Compensation Committee with additional market data and peer analysis to evaluate the long-term incentive program for executive officers, and the

-Social Responsibility & Compensation Committee considered various LTI design alternatives.
-As a result of this review and discussions with Vistra management, the Social Responsibility & Compensation Committee approved refinements to the design of the 2021 LTI program and PSU awards to enhance alignment with market practice and to better align the PSU performance metrics with Vistra's business.
-Following this review, the Social Responsibility & Compensation Committee approved a 2021 LTI program consisting of a targeted mix of 50% RSUs and 50% PSUs for Named Executive Officers (an increase from the 2020 LTI allocation to PSUs of 45%), while eliminating the use of stock options for all LTI participants.
-The PSUs have a single performance metric of Adjusted FCFbG per share with a Relative Total Stockholder Return ("TSR") modifier (plus/minus 25% percent for upper/lower quartile performance relative to the S&P 500 index constituents), with a three-year performance period (2021-2023) for both financial and Relative TSR metrics.
+In February 2022, the Compensation Consultant evaluated the long-term incentive program for executive officers, and the Social Responsibility & Compensation Committee approved a 2022 LTI program, consistent with the 2021 LTI program design, consisting of a targeted mix of 50% RSUs and 50% PSUs for Named Executive Officers.
+In addition, in connection with Mr. Burke's promotion to Chief Executive Officer, the Board approved an additional grant of equity compensation consisting of 37.5% RSUs and 62.5% PSUs.
+The PSUs have a single performance metric of Adjusted FCFbG per share with a Relative Total Stockholder Return ("TSR") modifier (plus/minus 25% percent for upper/lower quartile performance relative to the S&P 500 index constituents), with a three-year performance period (2022-2024) for both financial and Relative TSR metrics.
 Based on its review with the Compensation Consultant, the Social Responsibility & Compensation Committee believes these metrics appropriately align and incentivize Vistra's management team's focus on long-term stockholder value creation in support of its capital allocation priorities.

-Awards Granted in 2021
+LTI Awards Granted in 2022